 |Bailie of Ringdufferin|

-Edward Bailie (b. c.1625) settled at Ringdufferin.
-We know almost nothing about his house there, although parts of the building apparently survive in the long service wing of the present house.
-It seems likely that his son, Alexander Bailie, built a new house after completing the purchase of the freehold in 1674.
-He was succeeded by his son, Edward Bailie (1690-1774), and he in turn by his son James Bailie (b.
-1735).
+Edward Bailie (b. c.1635) settled at Ringdufferin.
+We know almost nothing about his house there, which was perhaps on the 'castle' site marked on the Ordnance Survey map.
+It seems likely that his son, Alexander Bailie, built a new house on the present site after completing the purchase of the freehold in 1674.
+He was succeeded by his son, Edward Bailie (1690-1774), and he in turn by his son James Bailie (1735-1819).
 James left marriage very late, only finally tying the knot in 1793, and it seems likely that his marriage occasioned the major rebuilding of the house at Ringdufferin that created the present front block.
-His date of death is stated in some sources to have been 1810 and in others to have been 1819, and although it seems likely that one of these dates is a simple misreading of the other, I have not found any evidence of which is correct.
 The family seems generally to be unusually poorly recorded, and only in the mid 19th century when they began to feature regularly in the local press is much known about them.
 James Bailie (1797-1863) trained as a barrister and played a leading role in local affairs, but neither he nor his son, Maj.
 James Bailie (1823-96), who was a career soldier until he inherited the estate, seem to have adapted successfully to the changed political and economic circumstances of the Irish gentry in the late 19th century.
 By the 1890s, the 670-acre estate was struggling to pay the jointure of James Bailie's widow as well as providing a livelihood to Maj.
 Bailie and his family, and after his death much of the estate was sold to the tenants to release capital.
 Maj.
 Bailie had no son to succeed him, and so the property passed to his widow, who died in 1919, and her three daughters.
 On the death of Louisa Bailie in 1941, the line of the Bailies of Ringdufferin also came to an end, and the house and grounds were sold in 1945 to the Mackie family, whose descendants own it today.

 Inishargy House, Kircubbin, Co.
 Down